Trust & boundaries

 How your data is handled

 All blink analysis happens entirely on your device.
 Your phone's camera is used for real-time facial landmark detection, but no video or images are ever recorded, stored, or transmitted.
-Only computed metrics — like blink count, rate, and completeness — are saved locally.
+Only computed metrics — like blink count, rate, and completeness — are saved locally by default and may be synced only if you create an account.

 In guest mode, all data stays on your device.
 If you create an account, screening data may be synced to enable cross-device access.
 You can delete your account and all associated data at any time.